All Episodes

 Assembly Democrats in Wisconsin reacting to the budget bill being passed in the Wisconsin Assembly.

-They claimed that Walker shocked them on this, surprised them on it, did all this before they even had their coffee.
+They claimed that Walker shocked them on this, surprised them on this, did all this before they even had their coffee.

 But Walker is confident.